pattyde/katepluspat/src/content/posts/honeymoon/004-suicidal-boat-and-lessons-in-dentistry/index.md

   - path: "./images/large_1_13937559..appointment.jpg"
     caption: "Giant Swing, Giant Disappointment"
 ---
 Woke up and headed to the river to try and find the stop for the public commuter boat that would take us to the Grand Palace (round 2).
 This time Pat had some shame and wore full length pants.
 The boat arrived packed with people - over 100 people when it could fit maybe 50 comfortably / safely.
 Still a bit wary of safety in South East Asia (a feeling that would eventually pass) Pat decided it was way too full, looked like suicide, and didn't want to get on.
-Kate agreed with the sentiment but not the conclusion, expressing 'what better way to die than to drown in a river in Bangkok??'.
+Kate agreed with the sentiment but not the conclusion, expressing 'what better way to die than to drown in a river in Bangkok??'
 For some reason this didn't put Pat at ease.
 In the hesitation they stopped letting people on the boat and the decision was made for us.
 Pat was a bit relieved and Kate was a bit irritated.
 We started walking toward the palace along the river.

 ![](./images/1_13937559..tto-dentist.jpg)